karthik-d/room-slot-booking/README.md

-# Room Slot Booking with Intra-Website Messaging Service - Django Application
+# Slot Booking with Intra-Website Messaging Service: A Django Application

-Deployed at [Blazing Hoops '17](https://d2c99kev9mr0qi.cloudfront.net/) - a state-level inter-school basketball tournament - scheduling and manage match slots and visitor facilities.
+> Deployed as a web service at [Blazing Hoops '17](https://d2c99kev9mr0qi.cloudfront.net/) - a state-level inter-school basketball tournament - to schedule and **manage game slots and visitor facilities** on a **resource-constrained campus**.

-A Django based web-application to book time/room slots for events.
+A Django based web-application to **manage time/room slots** for events centrally, with hiearchical user permissions.
-Three user interface types:
+It features three user-ends (interfaces and permission-levels):
-- Owner: To create and manage rooms/slots.
+- **Owner**: To create and manage rooms/slots.
+Admin access, with managerial rights.
-- Manager: To manage rooms/slots and bookings.
+- **Manager**: To manage rooms/slots and bookings.
-- Customer: To make room/slot bookings.
+- **Customer**: To request room/slot bookings.

 ## Key Features

+> Each feature is **independently pluggable** into any Django project, with minimal adaptations.
+For instance, the **intra-website messaging service** can be plugged into any Django project that conceptualizes user management.

 ### Practical User Hierarchy
 - Allow logins based on Email ID